 As you narrow your job search, we encourage you to pursue work experience outside the building.
 The available evidence suggests that students with more work experience during law school secure post-graduate employment more quickly than those without such experience.
 If you would like to work as a research assistant for a professor, for example, consider doing this part-time only and also find an internship outside the law school.

-Finally, do not be afraid to use Dean Weiser and Dean Leary as resources.
-They are here to help.
-To set up a meeting with Dean Weiser, email his executive assistant, Claudia Kapp Horn, at email@example.com.
+Finally, do not be afraid to consult with Dean Leary.
+She is here to help.
 To set up a meeting with Dean Leary, sign up for a meeting in her office using this Doodle poll.
-If none of the times on the Doodle poll work for you, please email Kristine Hunerwadel at firstname.lastname@example.org.
+If none of the times on the Doodle poll work for you, please email email@example.com.

-Once you secure a position, please email email@example.com to let us know where you will be working.
-We will respond with information about how to get set up in the payroll to receive your stipend (and with congratulations!).
+Once you secure a position, please email firstname.lastname@example.org to let us know where you will be working.
+In April, we will respond with information about how to get set up in the payroll to receive your stipend.

 Where can I work next summer?